 Kabir Singh Ki Asli Bandi: Netizens Can't Stop Drooling Over Shahid Kapoor's Wife Mira Rajput's Pic

-Shahid Kapoor's latest release, 'Kabir Singh' has not only taken the box office by storm, but it has also left all the fans super-impressed.
-The Kabir Singh fever just refuses to die down and the comments on Shahid's wife Mira Rajput's recent post is the proof!
+Shahid Kapoor's latest release, 'Kabir Singh' has not only taken the box office by storm, but it has also left all fans super-impressed.
+The Kabir Singh fever just refuses to die down and the comments on Shahid's wife Mira Rajput's recent post is proof!

 It so happened that Mira shared a throwback picture on her Instagram page and fans just couldn't stop making the 'Kabir Singh' reference beneath the post.